Enzo-Unified/businesscentral/README.md

 ```

 ## UPDATE Operations
-Most objects in BusinessCentral provide an HTTP PATCH (UPDATE) operation.
+Most objects in Business Central provide an HTTP PATCH (UPDATE) operation.
 The table name to use for the command is also provided as part of the help output.
 For example, the PatchVendor command's help output contains a __TableName__ column that would be used for the UPDATE operation.
 The table name is __vendor__.

 ```
 EXEC BusinessCentral.PatchVendor help
 ```

-Updating data in BusinessCentral requires a valid __etag__ to avoid concurrency issues.
+Updating data in Business Central requires a valid __etag__ to avoid concurrency issues.
 The __etag__ value can be found by calling the vendor record.
 The following command returns the current __etag__ value for a given __vendor_id__:

 ```
 SELECT [@odata.etag] FROM BusinessCentral.Vendor WHERE company_Id = 'dc50d5e8-f9c9-ed11-94cc-000d3a220b2f' AND vendor_id='625C8AFB-52F3-ED11-8848-000D3A373307'